-Alessandra Milesi studied cello with Roberto Caruana, completing her trainings with Dieter Stieler at the Hochschule in Munich.
-She has attended baroque cello courses by Christopher Coin, Caroline Boersma and Roberto Gini and was selected to perform in the Orchestra Giovanile Italiana.
-Subsequently collaborating with the Orchestra RA1 of Milan, Orchestra Sinfonica Abruzzese and Orchestra Concerto directed by Roberto Gini, she has worked with various early music groups and recorded for Ducale, Concerto, Fonit Cetra, Radio Svizzera Italiana and Deutsche Rundfunk.
-Former cello teacher in state schools, after a University degree in Psychology, she combines her work as a psychologist and as a professional cello player collaborating with different groups of early music
+Alessandra Milesi graduated, at a young age, in cello with Roberto Caruana, completing her training with Radu Aldulescu at specialisation courses in Assisi, and with Di-eter Stieler at the Hochschule in Munich.
+She was selected to perform in the Orchestra Giovanile Italiana where she attended symphonic orchestra and chamber music courses in Fiesole, in particular: chamber music for strings with Roberto Michelucci and music for piano trio with the Trio di Trieste.
+At the same time, she approached the world of ancient music and attended courses in Pamparato, deepening her knowledge of the study of the Ba-roque cello with Christophe Coin, the Pitigliano courses held by Kees Boeke and Caroline Boersma and continuously in the Monteverdi seminar led by Roberto Gini.
+Subsequently collaborating with the Orchestra RAI of Milan, Orchestra Sinfonica Abruzzese and Orchestra Concerto directed by Roberto Gini, she has recorded for Ducale, Concerto, Fonit Cetra, Radio Svizzera Italiana and Deutsche Rundfunk.
+A former cello teacher in state schools, af-ter a University degree in Psychology with a thesis on the neuropsychologi-cal aspects of music, she still combines her work as psychologist and as a professional cello player collaborating with different early music groups.

 Copyright © 2012 Webmaster Associazione Culturale Ensemble Baschenis